sonorousduck/tello_ros2/README.md

 ## Purpose
-This repo is used to hold my Dockerfile for ROS2 implementations.
-My immediate uses for this is to get the Tello Drone running.
-Most of the development will be on my Desktop, but I need my laptop working for testing outside.
-Thus, Docker will be the best for this
+This repo is for anything that I implement on my tello drone.
+For convenience, it also includes Gazebo, which the tello drone has a simulation.
+Then I can test implementations before running the drone into the wall!